 Lake Tahoe Weather in the Fall

-You can expect clear skies more than half the time in September and October.
-By November, half of the days may be cloudy.
+The lake water is relatively cold year-round, but if that doesn't bother you then it's typically tolerable for swimming until mid-October.
+You can expect clear skies more than half the time in September and early October, with more cloudy days as October ends and you enter November.
 Humidity is low year-round, and it's typically not windy either.

-By Thanksgiving, you can pretty much count on snow at the ski resorts, even if most of it is made by a machine.
+Precipitation is rare in September, but its likelihood increases toward the end of the season.
+By Thanksgiving, you can count on snow at the ski resorts, even if a machine makes most of it.
 After November 1, California state law requires you to carry tire chains when you enter a chain control area, even if it isn't snowing at the moment.
-But the first natural snowfall at Lake Tahoe can happen as early as September, and you will also need them if snow comes early.
-You can find out all about the rules and how to avoid getting a ticket in the California snow chain guide.
+The first natural snowfall at Lake Tahoe can happen as early as September, but October or November is more likely.

 What to Pack

 - Lake Tahoe Autumn Food and Wine Festival: You can kick fall off in early September at Northstar California Resort's food and wine event.
-You'll find the expected food and drink offerings, but you can also take cooking classes, shop for food items to take home with you, and enjoy multi-course dinners at the resort's restaurants.
+You'll find the expected food and drink offerings, but you can also take cooking classes, buy food items to take home, and enjoy multi-course dinners at the resort's restaurants.